Whip: Equestrian

 Rudyard Kipling's short story Garm - a Hostage mentions a long whip used by a horseback rider in India to defend an accompanying pet dog from risk of attack by native pariah dogs.
 This probably was a hunting whip.

 In Victorian literature cads and bounders are depicted as being horsewhipped or threatened with horsewhipping for seduction of young women or breach of promise (to marry), usually by her brothers or father.
 Examples are found in the works of Benjamin Disraeli and Anthony Trollope who includes such a scene in Doctor Thorne.
 It is also mentioned, though not depicted, in comic novels by Evelyn Waugh and P.G.
 Wodehouse.
 As late as the 1970s the historian Desmond Seward was reported by the Daily Telegraph to have been threatened with horsewhipping for besmirching the reputation of Richard III in a biography.

+Buggy whip and coachwhip

+A buggy whip is a horsewhip with a long stiff shaft and a relatively short lash used for driving a horse harnessed to a buggy or other small open carriage.
+A coachwhip, usually provided with a long lash, is used in driving a coach with horses in front of other horses.
+Though similar whips are still manufactured for limited purposes, the buggy whip industry as a discernible economic entity ceased to exist with the introduction of the automobile, and is cited in economics and marketing as an example of an industry ceasing to exist because its market niche, and the need for its product, disappears.

 Cat o' nine tails

 The cat o' nine tails is a type of multi-tailed whip that originated as an implement for severe physical punishment, notably in the Royal Navy and Army of the United Kingdom, and also as a judicial punishment in Britain and some other countries.
 The cat is made up of nine knotted thongs of cotton cord, about 2+1⁄2 ft long, designed to lacerate the skin and cause intense pain.
 It traditionally has nine thongs as a result of the manner in which rope is plaited.
 Thinner rope is made from three strands of yarn plaited together, and thicker rope from three strands of thinner rope plaited together.
 To make a cat o' nine tails, a rope is unravelled into three small ropes, each of which is unravelled again.